John Lambert (general): The Commonwealth

 Lambert was now sent with a large force to meet George Monck, who was in command of the English forces in Scotland, and either negotiate with him or force him to terms.
 Monck, however, marched southward.
-Lambert's army began to melt away, and he was kept in suspense by Monck till his whole army deserted and he returned to London almost alone.
+Lambert's army began to melt away over various issues including lack of pay and lack of enthusiasm for the military regime, and he was kept in suspense by Monck till his whole army deserted and he returned to London almost alone.
 Monck marched to London unopposed.
 The excluded Presbyterian members were recalled.
 Lambert was sent to the Tower (3 March 1660), from which he escaped a month later.
 He descended a silk rope and aided by six men was taken away by barge.
 He tried to rekindle the civil war in favour of the Commonwealth by issuing a proclamation calling on all supporters of the "Good Old Cause" to rally on the battlefield of Edgehill.
 But he was recaptured on 22 April at Daventry by Colonel Richard Ingoldsby, a regicide who hoped to win a pardon by handing Lambert over to the new regime.
 He was kept imprisoned in the Tower of London and then transferred to Castle Cornet on the island Guernsey.